AmbireTech/wallet-dapp-catalog/README.md

 - Go to 'ADD CUSTOM DAPP' and paste the link to URL field.
 If everything is correct with your dApp `manifest.json` all basic data should be loaded automatically
 ![image](https://user-images.githubusercontent.com/10422618/187926581-5b14b28c-9ec2-4008-9a22-0f6b1527b949.png)

-- When added you can find the dApp in the list and test is:
+- When added you can find the dApp in the list and test it:
 ![image](https://user-images.githubusercontent.com/10422618/187954712-18dc3906-a183-4305-88a2-d522a7fa1ec9.png)

 ### If your dApp uses `@web3-onboard`